Qualytics/userguide/docs/source-datastore/profile.md

 -   **max_records_analyzed_per_partition: null**: This setting implies that all records within all containers will be profiled.

--   **infer_constraints: false**: This setting indicates that the engine will not automatically infer quality checks for you.
+-   **infer_threshold: 5:** This setting indicates that the engine will automatically infer quality checks of level 5 for you.

 ```json
 {